March 11, 2026

 Reputation is a well-known platform in the experience management space.
 Multi-location brands use it to centralize customer reviews, monitor online presence, and manage social media.
 It’s especially popular among retail and service-driven businesses that need to handle high volumes of customer feedback across platforms like Google, Facebook, and Yelp.

-On G2, Reputation holds a strong 4.6 out of 5 stars, based on 2,343 reviews, reflecting its widespread adoption and user satisfaction.
 G2 users repeatedly describe the platform as intuitive, user-friendly, and simple to navigate, even for those who aren't tech-savvy.
 Many mention that the setup is straightforward, and once you’re in, most tasks like replying to reviews or posting to social media take just a few clicks.
+According to G2 Data, Reputation scores 92% for ease of use and 90% for ease of setup, which reflects how accessible the platform feels for teams managing large volumes of customer feedback.

 Review management is where Reputation really shines.
 G2 reviewers consistently highlight how convenient it is to respond to reviews directly from the platform.
 For teams managing dozens of locations, the ability to track, filter, and reply to feedback in one place is a huge time-saver.
 Several users also called out that having all their reviews in one dashboard makes it easier to spot patterns and flag recurring issues.